borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 (in 2017 was 30% and in 2013 maybe 10% then).
 The longer it exists (15 years so far) the higher are chances of succeeding ([**Lindy effect**](https://medium.com/coinmonks/bitcoins-growth-metcalfe-s-law-and-the-lindy-effect-68bda4386f4b){:target="_blank"}), as it grows stronger and becomes more robust (was rigidly tested).
 Like any investment it is a venture, as every decision in life is.
 For risky ones, invest only what you can afford to lose.
+But sometimes not investing anything is also another type of risk.
+For an average [portfolio](https://docs.google.com/spreadsheets/d/1DAck82CsHSO5rKUTgm4cqGieA0DLBK5UtMyV09AH3Yk/edit?gid=0#gid=0){:target="_blank"}, whether personal or standard from a fund, the current recommendation is to allocate 5 to 10% in BTC (with greater conviction, a higher proportion goes).
 Also keep better part of them off crypto exchanges (**Self-Custody** - *not your keys, not your coins*).
 Either way, it's always good to be educated on the subject.
 DYOR (Do Your Own Research) and make your probability for each hypothetical scenario.